sofn-xyz/mailing/README.md

 ```
 emails
-├── index.ts // this exports sendMail and is where your SMTP config goes
+├── TextEmail.tsx // a simple example email template
-├── MyFirstEmail.tsx // an example email
+├── Welcome.tsx // a complicated example email template
 ├── components // shared components go in here
+│   ├── BulletedList.tsx
+│   ├── Footer.tsx
+│   ├── Head.tsx
 │   └── Header.tsx
+├── index.ts // this exports sendMail and is where your SMTP config goes
-└── previews // use previews to develop and examine your templates with different props
+└── previews // use previews to develop and check templates
+    ├── TextEmail.tsx
-    └── MyFirstEmail.tsx
+    └── Welcome.tsx
 ```

 3. Configure your email transport and `defaultFrom` in `email/index.ts`.
 It defaults to nodemailer's SMTP transport, but you can read about others [here](https://nodemailer.com/transports/).